Description

 OpenCVE Recommended Actions

-• Apply the kernel patch contained in commit 66a7aff4… which implements the clear‑then‑update flow for PASID entries
+• Apply the kernel patch from commit 66a7aff4 that removes the unsafe 512‑bit assignment and implements a clear‑then‑update sequence for PASID entries.

 Tracking